jadunn1/fcclipper/README.md

 # fcclipper
 **fcclipper** is an automatic digital coupon clipper for grocery store chain "Food City".

-It can be scheduled to run for convience.
-Current point balances can also be retrieved.
+- Execution can be scheduled for convience.
+- Current point balances can also be retrieved.
 ### Usage
 It has a command line interface (CLI) interface via:
 ```console